HuddleHouse/progblog.io/source/_posts/2017-03-23-How-to-Using-Angular-2-and-Cloud-Functions-for-Firebase-to-Build-a-Contact-Form-PT-1.md

 </div>

 Wow, that is quite a list!
 The first three are self-evident, so I'll skip those:
-* contactForm is the currentForm as the javascript last saw it.
+* contactForm is the currentForm as this class last saw it.
 It's used to compare changes.
 * @ViewChild('contactForm') currentForm is a reference to the template reference variable contactForm.
 Whew.
 * submittedForm is serving as our diagnostic, so we will get rid of it later.
 * formErrors is the object where error messages that currently apply to the form are stored.